princesingh/Tensorflow_Learning/README.md

-# Tensorflow_Learning
+# Tensorflow Learning

 ## 00_tensors.py

-This file will contains basic of tensor flow
+This file contains basic of tensor flow

 * Introduction to tensor
 * Getting information from tensor